Hanan-Hussein/PasswordLocker/README.md

 ## Behaviour Driven Development

+0. Password Locker Account Creation
+   - OUTPUT : Create UserName and Password
+   - INPUT : New User Name and Password
-0. User Login
+1. User Login
-   - OUTPUT :
+   - OUTPUT : Login to Password Locker
+   - INPUT : User Password and Username
-1. Displays Saved Password the User
+2. Displays Saved Password the User
    - OUTPUT: "Display Saved Credentials"
    - INPUT: "1"
    - OUTPUT: List of the saved credentials
-2. Create New Credentials
+3. Create New Credentials
    - OUTPUT: "Create a New Credential"
    - INPUT: "2"
    - OUTPUT: Options for the credentials
-3. Password Choice
+4. Password Choice
    - INPUT: "y"
    - OUTPUT: Auto generates password of a given length
    - INPUT: "n"
    - OUTPUT: Gives the user a choice of a custom password
-4. Store an Existing Credential
+5. Store an Existing Credential
    - INPUT: "3"
    - INPUT:  Input account name and password
    - OUTPUT: Success message
-5. Delete a Credential
+6. Delete a Credential
    - INPUT: "4"
    - INPUT:  Input account name of the account
    - OUTPUT: Success message
+7. Quit
+   - INPUT : 0
+   - OUTPUT : Bye Bye Message and exit from the App

+## License

+MIT License

+Copyright (c) 2022 Hanan-Hussein

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.